 Start with a cold-hardy cultivar if you plant to try to overwinter rosemary in the ground in other than a truly frost-free hardiness zone.
 ‘Arp’ is the best known, along with ‘Hill Hardy’ (also known as ‘Madalene Hill’ after the late herb gardener from Texas; ‘Arp’ was her discovery, by the way, the result of her search for plants that could take not extremes of cold but the Texas heat).
 Oregon-based Nichols Garden Nursery’s owner touts ‘Nichols Select’ as being a toughie, too.

-It’s “as hardy as any I’ve grown, probably Zone 6B, and the flavor is terrific,” said Rose Marie Nichols McGee in our springtime interview.
+It’s “as hardy as any I’ve grown, probably Zone 6B, and the flavor is terrific,” Rose Marie Nichols McGee in an interview one spring.
 “It was planted 25 years ago at our home and survived minus-7 degrees F once.
 I think this is your best for a long-lived rosemary.”

-The U.S. National Arboretum website reports on trials of more than four-dozen cultivars of rosemary, and how they fare on all scores.
-Even in USDA Zone 7a, the gardeners there take the precautionary measure of taking cuttings from the collection, in case winter causes havoc that cannot be anticipated with the herb-garden inhabitants.
-(I pinch or prune my rosemary back a bit–not to start cuttings, but to freeze the delicious sprigs for use in winter, and keep the plant tighter.)
+The U.S. National Arboretum website trialed many cultivars, and how they fare on all scores.
+Even in USDA Zone 7A, the gardeners there take the precautionary measure of taking cuttings from the collection, in case winter causes havoc that cannot be anticipated with the herb-garden inhabitants.
+(I pinch or prune my rosemary back a bit–not to start cuttings, but to freeze the delicious sprigs for use in winter like this, and keep the plant tighter.)